If you are reading this, maybe you have chosen to come to my city and are trying to decide what to do in Barcelona.

 The central fountain is its crowning glory and is quite spectacular.
 Just look for the golden figure of Aurora driving her golden chariot across the sky and you’ll find your way there.

 MY LOCAL TIP: The best way to experience this park is definitely by picnicking here.
-Pack a few sandwiches and towel and soak up the ambience of this green area for a few hours.
+Pack a few sandwiches and towels and soak up the ambience of this green area for a few hours.

 One thing that makes Barcelona quite appealing is its beaches.